 Outoftheboxdrums is my take on the well-established online drum-recording phenomenon.
 It’s both my livelihood and my love – bitten by a bug to give legs to interesting music with fresh sounding textures – drummy and otherwise.
 Drums are always the support for music.
 They are it’s bones.
 The aim is to transmit an emotion in the most economical way.
 I’m a great follower of the “minimum voltage” in Michael Stavrou’s ”Mixing With Your Mind”.

 Just as an acoustic guitar can be made to resonate above a pounding drum kit, the nervous energy in brush strokes can put a shiver through programmed beats.
 Microphone gain can be used to refocus the incredibly quiet as the foundation of a song’s tone leading to interesting places.

 Playing drums with all surfaces of brushes beaters and sticks confuses the ear’s regular diet.
 The term “acousmatic” describes an area of electronic music and also relates to music being generated behind a screen.
 When you can’t hear what’s making the sound it’s more interesting.
 Like being ear-tickled.

 Power is frequently attributed in drumming to volume.
 A light touch and tone less-so.
-The technique of playing in a controlled way and magnifying it brings out the humming sympathetic resonances of real thudding ringing drums.
+The technique of playing in a controlled way and magnifying it brings out the humming sympathetic resonances of real drums.
 When recorded like this, pure mic signals sound punchy and three-dimensional.
 They get subtly better going through valves and compression.
 If you’d like this kind of tactile drumming for your music do get in touch.
 I’d be really interested to hear your project.